samirbraga/Double-Option-Button---JQuery-Plugin/README.md

 ## Options
     $(".option-container").dblOption({
-      width: '200px', // Always in pixels
+      width: '200px', // Always in pixels (default: '220px')
-      height: '30px', // Also always in pixels
+      height: '30px', // Also always in pixels (default: '30px')
-      initSide: 'left', // Side selected in function initialization
+      initSide: 'left', // Side selected in function initialization (default: 'right')
-      leftLabel: 'OPÇÃO 1', // Label text of left side of the button
+      leftLabel: 'OPÇÃO 1', // Label text of left side of the button (default: 'OPÇÃO 1')
-      rightLabel: 'OPÇÃO 2', // Label text of right side of the button
+      rightLabel: 'OPÇÃO 2', // Label text of right side of the button (default: 'OPÇÃO 2')
+      callOnInit: true, // Choose if the callback functions will be triggered on initialize function  (default: true)
-      bgSelector: 'cornFlowerBlue', // Background of the slider selector
+      bgSelector: 'cornFlowerBlue', // Background of the slider selector  (default: '#363b44')
-      animation: true, // Control of animation
+      animation: true, // Control of animation (default: true)
       onRight: function () { // Callback of event triggered on choose the right side of button console.log('right');
       },